A Parent’s Orientation to Sleepaway Summer Camp

 Community at CCSC’s Sleepaway Summer Camp

-We work hard to create a community in which all of our campers and staff feel welcome, supported, and safe … physically and emotionally!
+We work hard to create a community in which all of our campers and staff feel welcome and supported … physically and emotionally!
 Making kids feel at home means making camp something more than cabins, basketballs and boats.
 Camp is about people living with, and caring for, each other.
-In fact, CCSC communities have always been caring ones in which all members feel safe and are able to express themselves through words and actions without fear of failure or ridicule.
+In fact, CCSC communities have always been caring ones in which all members feel supported and are able to express themselves through words and actions without fear of failure or ridicule.

-Our caring community is a safe community.
-And, according to a list we posted on the refrigerator in the camp office, safe places are ones in which:
+Our caring community is a supportive community.
+And, according to a list we posted on the refrigerator in the camp office, supportive places are ones in which: